Estimated reading time: 3 minutes

-Do you have a fireplace that is an eye sore or just needs an update?
+Do you have a fireplace – or just a fireplace mantel – that is an eye sore or just needs an update?
 Are you thinking of knocking your existing one out because you can’t stand to look at it anymore?
 Are you looking to create a cozy space, a more inviting setting, and a place you just want to be in?
 If so, instead of demolition weekend, update your fireplace with MudPaint Clay Furniture Paint!
+Just like painting other rough and/or porous surfaces like terracotta pots, tile and even Succulent jars, MudPaint famous adhesion is covering this tile so well!
 A newly painted fireplace will completely transform it.

 - Prep your fireplace by wiping it down with a damp rag to clean it.
 Remove any dirt, dust, or smoke residue to ensure a smooth finish.
-If needed, you can use an equal parts mix of vinegar and water or a TSP substitute.
+If needed, you can use a mixture of equal parts mix of vinegar and water or a TSP substitute.

-- If your fireplace has existing paint, lightly sand it to rough up the surface.
+- If your fireplace has existing paint, lightly sand with our Rad Pad Sanding Pads it to rough up the surface.
 MudPaint is eco-friendly, LEED-compliant and it’s unique, clay-based formula with natural earthen materials requires little prep work and no waxing for a smooth coat and it will adhere to anything, but a light sanding is recommended to ensure a smooth surface before painting.

 - Apply one coat of MudPaint in your favorite color with a paint brush.